choderalab/openmmtools/openmmtools/data/dna_dodecamer_explicit/README.md

 * Crystallographic water molecules were retained.
 * Solvated using the TIP3P water model in a cuboidal box with at least a 10 Angstrom clearance between the edge of the box and the DNA.
-* The DNA is parametrized with the AMBER 14SB forcefield
+* The DNA is parametrized with the AMBER OL15 DNA forcefield
 * Neutralizing counter-ions were not added, such that the system a charge of -22e.